Build vs Buy Software: The Definitive Framework for 2025

 In the late 18th century the world experienced an industrial revolution.
 Business operations completely changed as machines automated production.

-Today, we’re experiencing a similar disruption.
+Today, we’re experiencing a similar disruption with tech companies and the software industry.

 Artificial intelligence, while not new, has gained momentum with McKinsey calling 2023 ‘Generative AI’s breakout year’.